eosnetworkfoundation/grant-framework/docs/T&Cs.md

 -   You are of legal age to form a binding contract (at least 18 years old in most jurisdictions);
 -   You have the right, full power and authority to enter into these Terms and Conditions, to exercise your rights and perform your obligations under these Terms and Conditions and in doing so will not violate any other agreement to which You are a Party nor any laws;
 -   these Terms and Conditions constitutes a legal, valid and binding obligation on You which are enforceable against You in accordance with their terms;
--   no consent, authorisation, licence or approval of or notice to any governmental authority nor your shareholders, partners, members, other record or beneficial owners or other any relevant person (as applicable) is required to authorise the execution, delivery, validity, enforceability or admissibility in evidence of the performance by You of your obligations under these Terms and Conditions;
+-   no consent, authorization, licence or approval of or notice to any governmental authority nor your shareholders, partners, members, other record or beneficial owners or other any relevant person (as applicable) is required to authorize the execution, delivery, validity, enforceability or admissibility in evidence of the performance by You of your obligations under these Terms and Conditions;
 -   You are not a citizen of, or resident in or located in, or incorporated or otherwise :
     1.  listed on any of the following lists (each a Sanctions List): the Consolidated United Nations Security Council Sanctions List; the Specially Designated Nationals and Blocked Persons List or the Sectoral Sanctions Identification List maintained by the US Office of Foreign Assets Control (OFAC); the Consolidated List of Persons, Groups and Entities subject to EU Financial Sanctions; the Consolidated List of Financial Sanctions Targets or List of persons subject to restrictive measures in view of Russia's actions destabilising the situation in Ukraine, maintained by the UK Treasury; the Overall List of Sanctioned Individuals, Entities and Organizations maintained by the Swiss State Secretariat for Economic Affairs (SECO); 'Ordinance lists of the Swiss Federal Council'; or any similar list maintained by, or public announcement of sanctions made by, any other Sanctions Authority (as defined below);
     2.  owned or controlled by, or acting on behalf of or for the benefit of, any person on a Sanctions List;
     3.  located in, resident in or incorporated under the laws of (as applicable) Syria, Iran, Cuba, Crimea or North Korea, or any other country or territory which, after the Effective Date, becomes the target of such comprehensive, country-wide or territory-wide Sanctions (as defined below) as currently apply to the aforementioned territories; or
     4.  the target of any sanctions laws, regulations, embargoes or restrictive measures (Sanctions), as amended from time to time, administered, enacted or enforced by: the United Nations, the United States, the European Union or any Member State thereof, the United Kingdom, Switzerland or the respective Governmental Authorities and agencies of any of the foregoing responsible for administering, enacting or enforcing Sanctions, including without limitation, OFAC, the US Department of State, the United Kingdom Treasury or the SECO (Sanctions Authority).

--   You will comply with any laws applicable to Your software (built based upon the Polkadot network) and not engage in any illegal activities.
-In particular, You will not use the Polkadot network to facilitate infringement of any third party intellectual property rights or data privacy rights.
+-   You will comply with any laws applicable to Your software (built based upon the EOS network) and not engage in any illegal activities.
+In particular, You will not use the EOS network to facilitate infringement of any third party intellectual property rights or data privacy rights.

 You shall indemnify and hold harmless ENF from any third party claims (including reasonable attorney's costs) raised against ENF based on an alleged infringement of the above representations and warranties.

 ## 4. Procedure

-To apply for the EOS Networks Foundation Open Grants Program, your application shall fulfill the following criteria:
+To apply for the EOS Networks Foundation Grants Program, your application shall fulfill the following criteria:

--  it shall be a software-based project, which contributes to the advancement of the Polkadot ecosystem;
+-  it shall be a software-based project, which contributes to the advancement of the EOS ecosystem;
 -  the total amount of funding requested for the project shall be below USD 30,000 and USD 100,000 for follow-up grants at the time of submission;
 -  the Software shall be released under the Apache license version 2.0.;
--  You must accept payment in the blockchain tokens native to the Bitcoin Network ("BTCs") or the Ethereum based stablecoin DAI;
+-  You must accept payment in the blockchain tokens native to the EOS Network ("EOS") ;
 -  You will need to submit the application and deliver the milestones according to the process specified below;

-The open grants process consists of five parts, each of them described in more detail below:
+The grant process consists of five parts, each of them described in more detail below:

 **(i)  Grant application process:**

-To apply for a grant of the EOS Network Foundation Open Grants Program, You shall comply with the procedures established in the README.md file under <https://github.com/w3f/Grants-Program> as well as the process defined inside this document.
+To apply for a grant of the EOS Network Foundation Grants Program, You shall comply with the procedures established in the README.md file under <https://github.com/eosnetworkfoundation/grant-framework> as well as the process defined inside this document.

-To apply for a grant of the Web3 Foundation Open Grants Program, the grantee needs to fork (= create a copy on GitHub of) the Open-Grants-Program GitHub repository.
+To apply for a grant of the EOS Network Foundation Grants Program, the grantee needs to fork (= create a copy on GitHub of) the Grants-Framework GitHub repository.
 In the newly created fork (=copy on GitHub), the grantee has to create a copy of the application-template.md.
 The copied application-template.md needs to be renamed as "project_name.md".
 "Project_name" needs to be replaced with the name of the project application.
 Additionally, the grantee has to fill out all mandatory parts of the application-template.md presented in bold letters.
-Once the grantees have completed the application, they need to create a new pull request (= in this case, a mechanism to submit the changes of the fork to the original Open-Grants-Program GitHub repository) by clicking on the "create new pull request" button shown inside the fork of the W3F Open-Grants-Program GitHub repository.
+Once the grantees have completed the application, they need to create a new pull request (= in this case, a mechanism to submit the changes of the fork to the original Grants-Framework GitHub repository) by clicking on the "create new pull request" button shown inside the fork of the ENF Grants-Framework GitHub repository.
 After this, the grantee needs to sign off the terms and conditions presented via the CLA assistant.

 **(ii)  Application review process:**

-The ENF grants committee, which is specified on the [Open-Grants-Program GitHub repository ](https://github.com/w3f/Grants-Program)(the "Grants Committee"), can issue comments and request changes on the grant application pull request (the submission of the grant application on GitHub).
+The ENF grants committee, which is specified on the [Grants-Framework GitHub repository ](https://github.com/eosnetworkfoundation/grants-framework)(the "Grants Committee"), can issue comments and request changes on the grant application pull request (the submission of the grant application on GitHub).
 As soon as 1/3 of the Grants Committee approves the pull request, the terms and conditions are signed off and all requested changes are addressed, the application is officially accepted.
-The application is now a part of the [W3F Open-Grants-Program GitHub repository](https://github.com/w3f/Grants-Program).
+The application is now a part of the [ENF Grant-Framwork GitHub repository](https://github.com/eosnetworkfoundation/grants-framework).
 The time point of the acceptance by the Grants Committee is hereby stored on GitHub and counts as the official beginning of the grant.
 The original submission is stored with a unique commit hash (identifier) and can not be altered by any party.
 The final version approved by the Grants Committee of the Specifications, the Time Schedule and Milestones will be placed  in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications> via the merge function of GitHub.

 **(iii)  Milestone delivery process:**